What is indemnity insurance and why you may need it?

-There is a legal requirement in England and Wales which regulates installation of new windows and doors in a property.
-If the FENSA Certificate is missing, it is will beneficial to take out an indemnity insurance policy, in case the local authority initiates action against you because the windows or doors are not in compliance with building regulations.
+There is a legal requirement in England and Wales that regulates installation of new windows and doors in a property.
+If the FENSA Certificate is missing, it is will beneficial to take out an indemnity insurance policy in case the local authority initiates action against you because the windows or doors are not in compliance with building regulations.

 Chancel Repair Indemnity Insurance

-There is an ancient law which imposes a condition on owner of some properties to contribute towards repairs of church.
-This can be found out through personal local authority search If you are desirous of purchasing such a property, you may take out a policy that will cover the costs for church repairs.
+There is an ancient law that imposes a condition on the owner of some properties to contribute to the church's repairs.
+This can be found out through personal local authority search.
+If you are desirous of purchasing such a property, you may take out a policy that will cover church repairs costs.

-If in order to access your property, you need to cross or use your neighbour’s property and you have not been granted the right of easement, you may take out indemnity insurance policy to cover this specific defect and protect the value of your property.
+If, in order to access your property, you need to cross or use your neighbour's property and you have not been granted the right of easement, you may take out an indemnity insurance policy to cover this specific defect and protect the value of your property.

 What can an Indemnity Insurance Policy cost?